ilastik/ilastik.github.io/documentation/objects/objects.md

 Now that we have obtained a segmentation, we are ready to proceed to the "Object Feature Selection" applet.

-## From segmentation to objects - "Object Feature Selection" applet
+## From segmentation to object descriptions - "Object Feature Selection" applet

-This applet finds the connected components (objects) in the provided binary segmentation image and computes user-defined features for each object.
-If you want to inspect the connected components, activate the "Objects (connected components) layer.
-If you select any object features, connected component analysis will be performed automatically.
+This applet allows you to choose the features that will be used to classify objects.

 <a href="figs/object_extraction_cc.png" data-toggle="lightbox"><img src="figs/object_extraction_cc.png" class="img-responsive" /></a>